hyperledger/besu-docs/docs/private-networks/how-to/configure/tls/client-and-server.md

 # Configure client and server TLS

-Hyperledger Besu supports TLS for client and server communication.
+Besu supports TLS for client and server communication.
 For example, you can configure TLS for communication between [Web3Signer](https://docs.web3signer.consensys.net/concepts/tls) and Besu, and Besu and [Tessera](https://docs.tessera.consensys.net/HowTo/Configure/TLS/).

 The following diagram displays an example client and server TLS configuration.